ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 closed source for wifi/bluetooth drivers (meaning proprietary binary blobs filling unknown slots in RAM however, common for WiFi drivers due to precertification, i.e. don't allow users to output RF in unlicensed bands),

+Going from devboard, e.g. Discovery to PCB:
+  * remove ICDI chip
+    (replace with JTAG pins. could use Tag-Connect, i.e. springy pogo pin connector in plated holes or pads instead of headers)
+    (flash-bin && play banjo-kazooie.mp3 && sleep 1 && goto start)
+  * remove UART-to-Serial chip
+    (replace with FTDI cable)
+  * remove unused, e.g. ethernet, USB etc.
+    (replace with battery? wall wart?)
+  * for speed add codec, e.g. audio TLV320AIC
+  * smaller surface area, remove jumpers (IDD pin and actual GPIO pins), buttons, sensors, leds, plated holes, etc.
+    (add test pins where things can go wrong e.g. ground pins, power rails, communication busses) (balancing act between how small product board is. could add an 'elephant board' concept)
+  * FCC/EMC for unintentional EM radiation (other certifications) (can actually search for product on ffcid.io)

+## DFU
+Schedule slips, so decide features included in update in the field (even more so as time between sending to factory and in user hands is a few months for consumer products)

+On board bootloader cannot be changed after leaving factory Code will be communicated to it and written to codespace If programming fails due to power outage, bootloader can retry Really only use on-board bootloader if multiple MCUs or bootloader is built into silicon for extremely resource constrained (multiple MCUs useful for low-power as can have large one mostly dormant until required?)
+(or STM MCU and say a BLE MCU?)

+We want an custom bootloader:
+  * both bootloader and runtime code updated separately
+  * code can be validated
+  * 2x size of programmed code in flash

+Use CRC (hash is better) to ensure image sent is image recieved Also, sign so we know where it came from
+Per-company keys is easier, however per device key is more secure At a minimum, OTA bundle:
+  * version
+  * hash
+  * signature
+  * (3x flash size to have a known 'factory' image?)

+Memory layout in Flash
+  * image header (serial number, keys)
+  * reset vectors (these could be in flash, i.e could be functions copied over to .ramfuncs in cstartup for speed?)
+  * .text
+  * .rodata/.consts
+  * .cinit
+  * ...
+  * nv storage? (could also have some storage system, file system etc.)
+  * bootloader?

 ## Power
 Perhaps variable power at 2V for 3.3V to test in low power situations

+Seems that common to sleep at end of superloop and wait for an interrupt to occur?

 ## Protocols
 (TODO: give protocol speeds!)